JoshuaWeiWang/Task-2-of-the-AMP-Code-Question/README.md

 # Task-2-of-the-AMP-Code-Question
 This is my answer of the task 2 in the AMP Code Question.
+Please run this program by the following command:

+python task2.py

+## Sample 0

 Please enter the input as follows: